joshua-zingale/masters-project/report/report.md

 ---
 title: The Development and Introduction in Computer-Science Courses of an AI Tutor
 author: Joshua Zingale
 abstract: "General-purpose generative AI has been deployed in many computer science courses as an instructional aid.
 We present a prototype AI Tutor along with our experience developing, deploying, and gaining institutional support for it, both from our Information Technology Systems and Internal Review Board.
 We also report on data that we collected from student interactions with the AI Tutor, which occured in three sections across the two computer-science courses at the R1 institution in which we deployed the AI Tutor.
-We find that, in contrast to previous works, students gravitated toward generally available tools instead of the provided AI Tutor, possibly because today they see an instructor-provided chatbot as something to compete with generally available chatbots.
+We find that, in contrast to previous works, students gravitated toward generally available tools instead of the provided AI Tutor.
+We postulate that students' opinions differ from previous works because today they see an instructor-provided chatbot as something to compete with generally available chatbots.

 This is a draft version for Joshua Zingale's master's project.
 More information than necessary is included and sections need refinement.
-"We" is used only to make transition to a conference paper easier."
+'We' is used only to make transition to a conference paper easier.
+Whereas this is a report, meant to cover all that was accomplished, I anticipate condensing it into one or two smaller papers for conference submission."
 bibliography: references.bib
 ---